Erick-Hernandez-Ortega/Erick-Hernandez-Ortega/README.md

 # 💫 About Me:
-🔭 I’m currently working as Fullstack Web Developer on Yo contigo It
+🔭 I’m currently working as Junior Engineer in Applications and Development on Grupo Vida

 ## 🌐 Socials: